John Ireland: Director

+John Ireland turned director with the Western Hannah Lee, co-directing with Lee Garmes while also appearing in it.
+He then co-directed (with Edward Sampson) The Fast and the Furious (1954), an early production from Roger Corman.
+Starring Ireland, the film's title would later be licensed for the 2001 film of the same name but with a completely unrelated story and characters.

 1960s

-In 1959, John guest-appeared on Judy Garland's album, The Letter for Capitol Records.
+In 1959, John made a guest appearance on Judy Garland's album The Letter for Capitol Records.

 Ireland had a key role as the gladiator Crixus in the Stanley Kubrick 1960 spectacle Spartacus, co-starring with Kirk Douglas.
-That year he starred as Winch in the western series Rawhide episode "Incident of the Garden of Eden" and made Faces in the Dark (1960) in England.
+That year he starred as Winch in the Western series Rawhide episode "Incident of the Garden of Eden" and made Faces in the Dark (1960) in England.
 He also appeared in the Thriller TV series (1960) episode "Papa Benjamin."

 From 1960 to 1962, he starred in the British television series The Cheaters, playing John Hunter, a claims investigator for an insurance company who tracked down cases of fraud.
 He supported Elvis Presley in Wild in the Country (1961) and had the lead in the British Return of a Stranger (1961).

 In 1962, he portrayed the character Frank Trask in the episode "Incident of the Portrait" on Rawhide.
 Rawhide, S7, EP28 Air date: May 7, 1965, THE SPANISH CAMP" A group of men led by Dr. John Merritt (John Ireland) searching for old Spanish treasure stubbornly refuses to let the cattle drive come through the area of their diggings, even though the herd desperately needs the water in the area.

 He had a supporting part in 55 Days at Peking (1963) with Charlton Heston and was Ballomar in The Fall of the Roman Empire (1964), both films shot in Spain by producer Samuel Bronston.

 By the mid-1960s, he was seen as the star of B-movies, such as I Saw What You Did with Crawford.
-In 1965, he played role of Jed Colby, a trail scout in the final season of Rawhide.
+In 1965, he played the role of Jed Colby, a trail scout, in the final season of Rawhide.
 In 1966 he starred in the episode "Stage Stop" (S12E10) as abusive husband and stage coach robbery collaborator "Jeb Coombs" on Gunsmoke.

 In 1967, he appeared as Marshal Will Rimbau on Bonanza with Michael Landon in the episode "Judgment at Red Creek".
-A few years later, he again appeared with Landon on two episodes of Little House on the Prairie as a drunk who saves Carrie Ingalls, who had fallen down an abandoned mine shaft in season 3 episode "Little Girl Lost" and season 5 episode "The Winoka Warriors".
+A few years later, he again appeared with Landon on two episodes of Little House on the Prairie as a drunk who saves Carrie Ingalls, who had fallen down an abandoned mine shaft in the season 3 episode "Little Girl Lost" and the season 5 episode "The Winoka Warriors".

 He had some leads in the A. C. Lyles Western Fort Utah (1967), then traveled to Europe to appear in Hate for Hate (1967), and Pistol for a Hundred Coffins (1967) and supported in Villa Rides (1968), Trusting Is Good...
 Shooting Is Better (1969), One on Top of the Other (1969), and Carnal Circuit (1969).